syncfusion-content/wpf-docs/wpf/Diagram/Page-Settings.md

 {% endhighlight %}
 {% endtabs %}

-N> This customization will play role in reducing the number of pages in printing.
+N> This customization plays a role in reducing the number of pages in printing.

 {% seealso %}